NvChad/nvchad.github.io/docs/config/Mappings.md

 - `abc` and `xyz` above are arbitrary; they could, for example, be a plugin's name
 - Be sure to maintain a table structure similar to core.mappings
+- Mappings will be automatically loaded.
+You don't need to load them manually.

 ## Override default mappings